jump-dev/MOIPaperBenchmarks/README.md

-# MOIPaperBenchmark
+# MOIPaperBenchmarks

-MOIPaperBenchmark is a repository containing scripts and data related to the
+MOIPaperBenchmarks is a repository containing scripts and data related to the
 paper: _MathOptInterface: a data structure for mathematical optimization problems_.